Room Registration FAQ

 Time slots are randomly generated for most students.
 Exceptions to this include:

-- Students who have received on-campus housing as an accommodation through Disability Support Services.
+- Students who have received a priority room selection time slot as an accommodation through Disability Support Services

 - Students who have been guaranteed on-campus housing through the Priority Housing Process

-Each student who has submitted a room registration application will be assigned a room selection time slot.
-There will be three time slots per day, at 9 a.m., noon, and 3 p.m.
-If students do not select a room during their time slot, they will continue to be able to log in to the Housing Portal and select a room for the remainder of the process, but should be aware that room options will become more limited as more students log into select rooms.
+Each student who has submitted a room registration application will be assigned a room selection time slot during which they may log in to the Housing Portal to select a room.
+If students do not select a room during their time slot, they will continue to be able to log in to the Housing Portal and select a room for the remainder of the

 Students log into the Housing Portal during their designated time slot and select a room.
 Students also select a board plan and sign their housing contract at this time.
 If students miss their designated time slot they will still be able to sign in and select a room after that time, but room selections will diminish as room selection progresses.